When you search for new career options or a source of passive income, you frequently see proofreading at the top.

 - How To Make Money While You Sleep (20 Ways shared)

-1. What is different between Proceedings and editing?
+1. What is the difference between Proofreading and editing?

 On the other hand, editing deals with correction issues at the core of writing, like sentence formation and language simplicity.